 These Subaru engines are very impressive.
 They are state of the art with 5 main bearings, 4 valves per cylinder and two overhead cams.
 They feature an engine management computer capable of learning as you drive with input from crank and cam position sensors, knock sensors, oxygen sensors and it controls the spark, fuel injectors, and timing.
-It has no distributor, cap, or rotor.
+It has no distributor, cap, or rotor and the 2010-2012 motors don't even have plug wires!
 The outstanding reliability of these engines is evident by their popularity in light aircraft.

 The 2.5L Subaru engine makes 165-175hp and is perhaps the perfect Vanagon engine.
 It has great torque throughout the rpm range and keeps up with traffic easily, even in the heavier Westfalia and Syncro and runs extremely well behind both the manual and the automatic transmissions.
 Fuel mileage has proven to be better than with the stock engine, even with the additional power, and all run beautifully on regular gas.
 We can use most of the 2.5L motors up to the 2012 Subaru models.
 The 2010-2012 is a particularly torquey motor and is possibly the perfect engine for the heavier Syncros.

 As a horizontally opposed four, the Subaru motor fits like it was meant to be there and all the original Vanagon options can remain functional; cruise control, air conditioning as well as the Syncro skid plate.
 All of our conversions include an extensive list of parts that we have developed to make the conversion fit and function better than the original engine.
 A few years ago, no one would have imagined the number of parts we would eventually develop to make these motors a perfect match for the Vanagon.
 Here is a partial list: